 Meet the Team

-Before coming to FDA, Rea’s career centered on TV dissemination of public health information.
-She reported on air as a CNN Medical Correspondent, hosted medical programs at Discovery Channel, and worked 13+ years as a News Anchor and Health Reporter at Washington, DC’s WJLA-TV winning two Emmy Awards.
+Ms. Blakey joined the Immediate Office of the FDA OCE in July 2018.
+Before coming to FDA, her career centered on TV dissemination of public health information.
+She reported on air as a CNN Medical Correspondent, hosted medical programs at Discovery Channel, and worked 13+ years as a News Anchor and Health Reporter at Washington, DC’s WJLA-TV, winning two Emmy Awards.
 Ms. Blakey was also once the Director of Communication at GW Medical Faculty Associates in Washington, DC.

 Connect With Us!